simonmichael/hledger/hledger/hledger.m4.md

 ### Setting amounts

-Continuing from [amount field](#amount-field) above, here are more tips on handling various amount-setting situations:
+Continuing from [amount field](#amount-field) above, here are more tips for amount-setting:

 1. **If the amount is in a single CSV field:**\